DmitriyShaydurov/smb-main/README.md

 ## Overview

-SMB is a SaaS platform built to allow administrators ("Admins") to upload, manage, and grant access to their own datasets.
-It operates in a multi-tenant, fully isolated environment where each Admin manages their own ecosystem without any super-admin controlling them.
+SMB is a hybrid Web2/Web3 SaaS platform that allows administrators ("Admins") to upload, manage, and grant access to their own datasets.
+It operates in a multi-tenant, fully isolated environment where each Admin manages their own ecosystem independently.
+Payments can be made in both fiat and SMB tokens.

 ---